jomjohn/drill/_docs/install/installing-drill-in-embedded-mode/020-installing-drill-on-linux-and-mac-os-x.md

----
-title: "Installing Drill on Linux and Mac OS X"
+# Installing Drill on Linux and Mac OS X
-date: 2017-12-16 06:24:23 UTC
-parent: "Installing Drill in Embedded Mode"
----
 First, check that you [meet the prerequisites]({{site.baseurl}}/docs/embedded-mode-prerequisites), and then install Apache Drill on Linux or Mac OS X:

 Complete the following steps to install Drill: